-The main symptom of dyspnea is labored breathing.
-It may last for a minute or two after strenuous activity.
-Or it could be a chronic problem.
-You may have the sensation of just not getting quite enough air into your lungs all the time.
-In serious cases, you may feel as though you’re suffocating.
+In mild cases, you may feel like you are not getting quite enough air into your lungs.
+However, in severe cases, you may feel as though you’re suffocating.
 Bouts of dyspnea may also bring on chest tightness.

 - You’re short of breath sooner than you used to be after physical activity.

 - You’re breathless after activity that you used to handle without a problem.

 - You start to experience dyspnea without any explanation.

 Exercise is usually a trigger for short-term dyspnea.
 Following strenuous activity, you

 In these cases, it is natural to need a few minutes to catch your breath.
 However, this will typically improve with rest, and you’ll be breathing at your regular rate within a few minutes.